TRMC2/trmc2d/README.md

 ## Requirements

-For building tempd, you will need libtrmc2 and its associated header file Trmc.h installed somewhere your compiler can find them.
+For building trmc2d, you will need libtrmc2 and its associated header file Trmc.h installed somewhere your compiler can find them.
 If they are installed somewhere gcc won't look, you will have to edit the Makefile and add the appropriate -I and -L options.

-For having readline support in tempd's shell mode, you will also need libreadline and libtermcap, which a quite standard.
+For having readline support in trmc2d's shell mode, you will also need libreadline and libtermcap, which a quite standard.

 For interpolate.so to provide interpolation methods other than